playcanvas/blog/_posts/2023-06-26-playcanvas-adds-sketchfab-itegration.markdown

 [![Authorize Sketchfab](/assets/media/asset-store-sketchfab-authorize.gif)](/assets/media/asset-store-sketchfab-authorize.gif)

-It's quick and easy and once authorized, you'll stay connected for 30 days.
+It's so quick and easy!

 ### New License and Author Info for Assets